Books by Madeleine Watson

 Buy from Amazon

-At fifty‑one, a buried memory erupts: the face of an uncle scarcely mentioned, a truth long suppressed.
-Using diaries kept between the ages of eleven and twenty‑three, the author retraces her childhood through the landscapes of her village, uncovering the sites of assaults she had never consciously remembered.
-Blood on the Corn is a raw, unflinching journey into a past overwritten by silence, revealing how trauma shaped her life, her writing, and her identity.
+At fifty‑one, a buried memory surfaced: the face of an man scarcely mentioned by my family.
+He lived in my childhood home during my toddlerhood.
+Using diaries kept between the ages of eleven and twenty‑three, I have been able to locate assault sites of my toddlerhood .
+With maps of my childhood village, drawings and diary entries, Blood on the Corn is a raw, unflinching journey into a past overwritten by silence, revealing how trauma shaped my life, my writing, and identity.

 WORLD OF THE TORN EYE: Messages within my Childhood Projects